MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerflatbedconfiguration_opticalresolution.md

 # Windows.Devices.Scanners.ImageScannerFlatbedConfiguration.OpticalResolution

 ## -description
-Gets the optical scan resolution of the Flatbed scanner in DPI.
+Gets the optical scan resolution of the flatbed scanner in DPI.

 ## -property-value
 The horizontal and vertical scan resolution in pixels.